-The lovely ladies from Oh So Very Pretty share their egg-painting tips just in time for Easter
+The lovely ladies from Oh So Very Pretty share their Easter egg painting tips just in time for Easter.

 “Easter is just around the corner and we thought it would be apt to decorate our house with some Easter eggs.
 In the past year, the ombre trend has truly captured the design communities, from hair to fashion, and now… eggs!